onedata/onedata-documentation/docs/user-guide/archives.md

 3. Click on the **Create** button.

-4. You should see the [archives list][] for the current dataset, including the newly created archive, going through the following stages:
+4. You should see the [archives list][] for the current dataset.
+It includes the newly created archive and shows archiving progress through the following stages:

-   * **Building** — when the archiving is still in progress, showing updating archived files and size counters,
+   * **Building** — when the archiving is still in progress; shows counters of currently archived files and data size,
    * **Verifying** — when data archiving is finished and archive integrity is checked,
    * **Preserved** — when the archive data copy is completed.